katwlodarczyk/immersive-technologies-POI/README.md

 #

-You can filter which type of POI you would like to explore by checking/unchecking the speciffic type:
+You can filter which type of POI you would like to explore by clicking the filter button and checking/unchecking the speciffic type:

 ![alt text](./screenshots/3.jpg)